 (Watch a 1930s silent documentary on the Thurber brick plant.
 Fort Worth’s West 6th Street and North Main Street are shown at these times remaining: -:44 and -1:00.)

-Brick paving continued into the 1930s, and many of the bricks came from Thurber.
-Granted, the North Side, West Side, and downtown have most of the remaining bricked streets in town.
+Everyone is familiar with the bricks of the North Side (Stockyards, pictured), West Side (Camp Bowie Boulevard), and downtown (Main Street), so we can take those “as red.”
 But the South Side and the East Side have a few stretches of brick that haven’t been replaced by concrete or slathered over with asphalt.

-At the corner of Daggett and Bryan streets is another postcard from the past.
+Nearby at the corner of Daggett and Bryan streets is another postcard from the past.
 Beyond the bricks is the Salerno Building (1909), where Jacob Salerno operated a saloon and grocery a century ago.
 During Prohibition Salerno’s saloon dispensed (wink wink) “soft drinks.”